Tackling Child Exploitation

 Tackling Child Exploitation Support Programme

-Click here to view our latest newsletter
+Click here to view previous issues of our newsletter

 Every six weeks you will receive an email with the latest news and resources from the programme.

 You can unsubscribe from our newsletter at any point in the future by clicking on the 'Unsubscribe' link at the bottom of the newsletter.

 By clicking the ‘Accept’ button you, the user, confirm you have read and agree to the Terms and Conditions of Use of this open source website as part of the Tackling Childhood Exploitation Support Programme.

 Please read these Terms and Conditions of Use carefully before you start to use the site.
 By using our site, you indicate that you accept these Terms and Conditions of Use and that you agree to abide by them.
 If you do not agree to these Terms and Conditions of Use, please refrain from using our site.

 Access to our site is open and public, and we reserve the right to withdraw or amend the service we provide on our site without notice (see below).
 We will not be liable if, for any reason, our site is unavailable at any time or for any period.

 When using our site, you must comply with the provisions of our Acceptable Use Policy (below).
 You are responsible for making all arrangements necessary for you to have access to our site.
 You are also responsible for ensuring that all persons who access our site through your internet connection are aware of these Terms and Conditions of Use, and that they comply with them.

 The materials of this website have been gifted in kind or commissioned for the purpose of being open and free to access.